Orland0x/StarknetFractals/README.md

 # StarknetFractals
-Generating the mandelbrot set on Starknet.
-Work in Progress
+Generating the mandelbrot set on Starknet

 Current Implementation generates 1 pixel of the fractal per call().
 It takes a few minutes to generate a 10x10 plot (100 pixels) like shown.